lsnidero/keycloak-spid-provider/README.md

 However, even if the username is the same, Keycloak will trigger by default an "Existing Account Verification" step with link confirmation: since this is not desirable because we trust the information from SPID IdPs, we define a new *First Broker Login* Authentication Flow to automatically set the existing user.

 1. In the Keycloak admin console, select the *Authentication* item from the left menu;
-2. In the *Flows* tab, select *First Broker Login* and then click *Copy*;
+2. In the *Flows* tab, select *First Broker Login* and then click *Duplicate*;
 3. Set the name of the new flow to *First Broker Login SPID*;
 4. In the newly created *First Broker Login SPID* set the *Requirement* column radio button of the *Review Profile (review profile config)* execution to *DISABLED*.
 This makes sure that at the first successful login the user will not be prompted to confirm his email address;
-5. Search for the *First Broker Login SPID Handle Existing Account* hierarchy entry and click on the *Actions* command on the right, then select *Add Execution*;
+5. Search for the *First Broker Login SPID Handle Existing Account* hierarchy entry and click on the *Actions* command on the right, then select *Add Step*;
 5. Choose the provider *Automatically Set Existing User* and click *Save*;
 6. With the up/down arrows, move the new execution above the *Confirm Link Existing Account* entry;
 7. Set the *Requirement* column radio button of the *Automatically Set Existing User* execution to *Required*